vinipx/faroxy/README.md

 ## Documentation

-For detailed documentation, tutorials, and API reference, visit our [Documentation Site](https://vinipx.github.io/faroxy/).
+Faroxy provides comprehensive documentation in multiple formats:

+1. **Live Documentation**: Access the documentation directly from Faroxy at `http://localhost:8080/docs`
+2. **GitHub Pages**: Visit our [GitHub Pages](https://vinipx.github.io/faroxy/) for the latest documentation
+3. **README**: Basic setup and usage information in this README file

-The documentation includes:
+The documentation includes detailed information about:
-- Getting Started Guide
-- API Reference
+- Installation and setup
-- Configuration Options
+- Configuration options
-- Advanced Features
+- API reference
+- Web interface features
-- Troubleshooting Guide
+- Troubleshooting guide

 ## Configuration